 Sept.
 29 – Oct.
-3, 2013 – I had eagerly awaited my stay here, having made reservations far in advance so I could be here during the peak Fall season and see the magnificent display of the colored trees, something this Southern Gal had never taken for granted.
+3, 2013 – I had eagerly awaited my stay here with Great Smoky Mountains National Park, having made reservations far in advance so I could be here during the peak Fall season and see the magnificent display of the colored trees, something this Southern Gal had never taken for granted.
 I arrived on September 29th and was due to leave on October 3, the maximum stay I could get at the time.
 On October 1, I heard the news that the government had shut down and the national parks and campgrounds were being closed.
 Thankfully, out of consideration for those who couldn’t just pack up and leave on a moment’s notice, they didn’t make us pull out on that day, so I was able to stay for my entire planned time anyway.
 Although I felt terrible for the people whose long-planned-for stays were cancelled, I couldn’t help feel blessed to get to be here for this once-in-a-lifetime experience.

 Here I am in Site B-69, a really good, spacious one just across the road from the trail that leads to the river.
 Even though this site is listed for a 33 footer, my 35′ fit in perfectly and I even had room to park my car in front.